Complete poker terminology: all poker terms

 Gutshot – straight-draw with 4 outs (for example, you have 3-4-5-6-7 (with the board cards).
 In order to make a straight, you need a 5.
 There are only four “5” in the deck.

-Hand – it is a player’s cards; it is a poker hand between players.
+Hand – it is the player’s hole cards; it is a poker hand between players.

 Heads-up – it is a play with only two players in it.
 The tournament stage or a simple hand with two participants is also called a heads-up.

 High card – it is the weakest poker combination.
-If the players don’t have a “pair” combination or higher one, then the player with a high card wins the game.
-For example: the player “1” has 2-5, the player “2” has 6-K and the board is T-4-9-3-Q. None of the players hit the combination from the pair and higher, that’s why the player “2” takes the pot, because he has a high card K (king).
-His completed combination is: T-9-Q-6-K.
+If the players don’t have a "pair" combination or a higher one, then the player with a high card wins the game.
+For example, Player "1" has 2-5, Player "2" has 6-K and the board is T-4-9-3-Q. None of the players hit the combination from the pair and higher, that’s why Player "2" takes the pot, because he has a high card K (king).
+Their completed combination is T-9-Q-6-K.

-High-roller – it is a player who plays at the high stakes.
+High-roller – it is a player who plays at high stakes.

-Hit and run – it is a poker method which goal is to enter the game, to win a large pot and go away.
+Hit and run – it is a method whose goal is to enter the game, win a large pot and go away.

-Holdem – it is a short name of the Texas Holdem.
-It is the most popular and widespread poker type for today.
+Holdem – it is the short name of Texas Holdem.
+It is the most popular and widespread variation today.

 HUD – it is a small information panel in online poker with a range of different statistical indicators (stats) near the name of a relevant player.
-In order to see the players’ stats you should download a certain program (Holdem Manager, Flopzilla and etc.).
+In order to see the players’ stats you should download a certain program (Holdem Manager 3, Flopzilla, etc.).

 Instant bet – it is a quick bet without hesitation.

-ITM (In The Money) – it is a statistical indicator of the player’s efficiency in the tournament poker.
+ITM (In The Money) – it is a statistical indicator of the player’s efficiency in tournaments.
 I.e. it is the ratio of him getting into prizes to the common quantity of the played tournaments.
-The prizes places in the tournaments are also called the ITM.
+The prized places are also called the ITM.

 ITM (In The Money) – these are the prize places in the tournament.